A day at our

 We recognise that every child is an individual with their own character, abilities, sense of humour and needs.
 We encourage them to reach their potential through a variety of activities.

 Upon arrival at Pre-School you will be welcomed into the playroom by a member of staff.
-Children are encouraged to self-register, finding their own photos, then place coats and their bags on pegs whilst parents are asked to sign their child into the setting.
+Children are encouraged to find their own photos, place their coats and bags on their pegs whilst parents sign their child into the setting.
 Children are then free to play and settle into their Pre-School session.

 A typical day in Pre-School is a mixture of spontaneous child led experiences